la2050/archive/_projects/2016/bringing-free-high-speed-internet-and-mobile-phone-service-to-low-income-families-in-los-angeles.md

 project_impact: >-
   ["Access to free wifi","Total number of local social media friends and connections Angelenos have","Voting rates"]
+project_proposal_impact:
+  - Access to free wifi
+  - Total number of local social media friends and connections Angelenos have
+  - Voting rates
+project_proposal_description: >-
+  Over 650,000 households in LA earning less than $50K/year do not have internet at home (based on 2013 estimates).
+Drizzle will build an online platform to deliver free internet and phone service to these lower-income families.
+  Qualifying families use our platform to get phone and internet service from local providers who subsidize prices (e.g. COX, AT&T, Sprint).
+Remaining costs are paid by retailers on our platform who give cash-back rewards on families' everyday purchases (gas, food, clothes).
+project_areas:
+  - San Gabriel Valley
+  - County of Los Angeles
 project_proposal_best_place: >-
   Drizzle will make LA the best place to connect by bringing high-speed internet (at least 5Mbps download) and phone service to all Angelenos.